-A Pap test is a procedure that involves taking cells from the opening of the cervix in order to verify if they are normal.
-The test takes a few minutes and is performed by a healthcare professional.
+Pap test is a procedure that takes a few minutes and involves taking cells from the opening of the cervix in order to verify if they are normal.

 The healthcare professional first inserts a speculum into the woman’s vagina.
 A speculum is a medical instrument that holds the vagina open.
 This allows the healthcare professional to see the cervix, which is located at the end of the vaginal canal, and reach it in order to take cell samples.
 The healthcare professional uses a tiny brush or wooden spatula to rub the surface of the cervix lightly.
 The cell samples are then sent to a lab for analysis.